touchlab/KaMPKit/docs/GENERAL_ARCHITECTURE.md

 lifecycle on Android because the platform has its own scope handling.
 We just want to make sure our viewmodel-layer coroutines are tied to the provided viewModelScope, and Android can directly consume coroutine artifacts.
 On iOS, we need to manage that more explicitly.
 That means we have our own scope and iOS consumers need to explicitly close it when the screen ends.
+We use `MainScope()` to define coroutine scopes.
+This is a function from the kotlinx library that's just implemented as `CoroutineScope(Dispatchers.Main + SupervisorJob())`.
+You may want to also add an error-handler or other things, so consider a custom function in that case.
 An additional class `CallbackViewModel` is also included for the iOS implementation.
 This acts as a wrapper for our ViewModel implementation to make it easier to interact with from swift.
+We want to be able to wrap our flows in callbacks that can be wired into our Swift code.
+Then inside our iOS viewmodel we define an extension function on Flow to make conversion and scope-handling easy.
+There are different ways you might want to consume this depending on your stack/architecture.
+We convert `FlowAdapter`s to `Publisher`s which we then map inside `ObservableObjects` to `Published` values that can be easily observed from SwiftUI views.
 With these platform specific implementations we can now implement our ViewModel (`BreedViewModel`) in the common MultiPlatform code.

 #### Repository
 The `BreedRepository` is in the common MultiPlatform code, and handles the data access functionality.
 The `BreedRepository` references the Multiplatform-Settings, and two helper classes: `DogApiImpl` (which implements `DogApi`) and `DatabaseHelper`.
 The `DatabaseHelper` and `DogApiImpl` both use Multiplatform libraries to retrieve data and send it back to the `BreedRepository`.